lilololi/dnsinfo_scanner/README.md

 # dnsinfo_scanner

-Scanner for Information collection
+Scanner for DNS Information collection

-Address ; Mail exchange ; NS ; CNAME ;
 You can use it instead of nslook

 Usage: